Managing Self-Isolation: Coronavirus (COVID-19)

-- Australian Government, Department of Health (2020) website provides all you need to know about and manage self-isolation.
+- Australian Government, Department of Health (2020) website provides all you need to know about managing self-isolation.

-- Queensland Government website provides information on self-quarantine.
+- Queensland Government website provides information on self-isolation and self-quarantine.

 - Permit yourself to acknowledge and state what and how you are feeling.
 You can do this by expressing your feelings creatively through painting, dance, music, drawing.
 You can also chat with others, write in a journal, yoga, listen to music, meditation, read a book, and or practice mindfulness.

 - Take care of your body: Maintain a healthy lifestyle with regular physical exercise (walking around the backyard, Youtube yoga or dance), sleep, rest and good nutrition.
 Avoid illicit drugs, cigarettes and alcohol.